 He said, "Dad, I'll be OK after the operation," and I replied, "You're a brave little goose.
 We ought to call the new yacht that."
 When he emerged from the operation the first thing he said was, "Don't forget you're going to call it Brave Goose."
 We still keep and cherish the name.

-The next Brave Goose (now Atlantic Goose), built again at Toughs, was 41.7 metres long and, at 350 tonnes, was the biggest yacht ever built on the Thames.
-In order to get her to sea for trials it was necessary to remove all the upper superstructure - mast, flying bridge - which was purposely designed to come off, and on the first attempt to get under Richmond Bridge, while the yacht was under the control of the shipyard, the melting snow on top of the tide meant she could not pass under it and had to wait for 24 hours for the next tide.
+At 350 tonnes she was the biggest yacht ever built on the river Thames.
+In order to get her to sea for trials it was necessary to remove all the upper superstructure -mast, flying bridge -which was purposely designed to come off, and on the first attempt to get under Richmond Bridge, while the yacht was under the control of the shipyard, the melting snow on top of the tide meant she could not pass under it and had to wait for 24 hours for the next tide.

 This excited the world media, who were amazed that someone would be idiotic enough to build a ship that couldn't get under the bridge.
 Just 24 hours later she sailed perfectly and safely through without the assistance of tugs, and was moored alongside HMS Belfast near Tower Bridge on the Thames where she lay for three months while the finishing works were done.

-At the same time as the second Brave Goose I also bought a 48.8 metre Amels yacht called Katalina (now Lady Georgina), which I deployed to the Caribbean.
+I should add too that I'd also just bought a 48.8 metre Dutch-built yacht called Katalina (now Lady Georgina), which I deployed to the Caribbean.
 I had decided that two yachts would be too much headache and expense to maintain, but in no time at all I had sold Katalina to two English gentlemen and then accepted a bid for Brave Goose.

 I remember one year I sailed her to St Lucia, and I took with me the former Chief of Defence Staff, Lord Fieldhouse.
 He'd been a friend of mine for many years, with his lovely wife Midge, and he'd had an operation, so I took him out to recuperate.